Inbibo/adonisfx_docs/docs/faq.md

 AdonisFX provides two ways of simulating muscle-to-muscle interactions:

 - Using the AdnMuscle deformer.
-The AdnMuscle deformer allows to configure a muscle as a target for another muscle to simulate external geometry constraints (e.g. attachment to geometry and slide on geometry constraints).
-A muscle can be added as a target for another muscle in the same way as any other target geometry would be added.
+The AdnMuscle deformer allows configuring geometry targets to simulate external constraints (e.g. attachment to geometry and slide on geometry constraints).
+A simulated muscle can be assigned as a target to another simulated muscle in the same way as any other geometry target would be added (e.g. bones).
 Detailed instructions for adding and removing targets can be found in this [section](maya/muscle.md#advanced).

 - Using the AdnGlue node.
 A set of muscles already simulated with AdnMuscle deformers can be further processed using the [AdnGlue](maya/glue) node.
 This node glues the muscles together, making them behave more compact and reducing large gaps thanks to the glue constraints.
 For more information on how to configure a simple setup, refer to this [section](maya/simple_setup#adnglue).